-Features an adjustable neck with a strong and sturdy base.
+Features an adjustable gooseneck with a strong and sturdy base.
 Allows you to set your desired brightness with dimmer mode.
-We love that it retains its previous setting after being switched off.
+Remembers settings between uses.
+Ideal for professionals, crafters, and hobbyists.

 A small number of users report the lamp died after not much use.